 Facebook loses facial recognition appeal, must face privacy class action

-The 3-0 decision from the 9th U.S. Circuit Court of Appeals in San Francisco over Facebook's facial recognition technology exposes the company to billions of dollars in potential damages to the Illinois users who brought the case.
+The 3-0 decision from the 9th U.S. Circuit Court of Appeals in San Francisco exposes Facebook to billions of dollars in potential damages to the Illinois users who brought the case.

-Facebook said it plans to appeal.
-"We have always disclosed our use of face recognition technology and that people can turn it on or off at any time," a spokesman said in an email.

-Google, a unit of Alphabet Inc , won the dismissal of a similar lawsuit in Chicago last December.

-The lawsuit began in 2015, when Illinois users accused Facebook of violating that state's Biometric Information Privacy Act in collecting biometric data.
+The lawsuit began in 2015, when Illinois users accused Facebook of violating that state's Biometric Information Privacy Act by using facial recognition technology to collect biometric data.

 Facebook allegedly accomplished this through its "Tag Suggestions" feature, which allowed users to recognize their Facebook friends from previously uploaded photos.

-The court returned the case to U.S. District Judge James Donato in San Francisco, who had certified a class action in April 2018, for a possible trial.
+The appeals court returned the case to U.S. District Judge James Donato in San Francisco, who had certified a class action in April 2018, for a possible trial unless Facebook successfully appeals.

+Federal court procedures allowed the plaintiffs to sue Facebook in California though they called Illinois home.

 Illinois' biometric privacy law provides for damages of US$1,000 for each negligent violation and US$5,000 for each intentional or reckless violation.